 This authentic Mexican Chile Verde recipe is made of tender pieces of pork simmered in a flavorful tomatillo and chile broth.
-Serve in a bowl or with a side of rice for an authentic Mexican meal! (low carb, gluten free, paleo, freezer-friendly)
+Serve it in a bowl with some rice and beans for a traditional Mexican meal! (low carb, gluten-free, paleo, freezer-friendly)

 When I was in middle school, I used to walk home after school instead of taking the bus.
-It was a short walk, probably 15 minutes or so, and I really liked having that alone time to unwind after all the middle school drama.
 After my little walk, I’d step inside my house and be greeted by my dad and the wonderful smells of whatever he decided to cook for me that day.
 One of my favorite things he made for me after school?

 Mexican pork chile verde and a batch of homemade flour tortillas.

 Coming home to this after school was pure heaven!
 It was one of my favorite things.
 He made it spicy, but not too spicy, and perfectly salty and savory every single time.
 I loved it so much that I thought I’d take a shot at recreating the recipe!
 Personally, I think his will always be the best, but my recipe is a very close second.

 The Best Chile Verde